Model Predictive Control and Moving Horizon Estimation using Statistically Weighted Data-Based Ensemble Models: INTRODUCTION

-A promising solution to this issue is ensemble learning \cite{zhang2012ensemble}, e.g., incremental learning \cite{van2022three} or a mixture of experts approach \cite{leoni2025explainable}.
-These methods improve accuracy and generalization by training specialized models, or experts, on specific datasets corresponding to different operating domains, and subsequently combining their outputs \cite{li2024theory}.
+A promising solution to this issue is ensemble learning \cite{zhang2012ensemble}.
+This approach improves accuracy and generalisation by training specialised models, or experts, on specific datasets corresponding to different operating domains, and subsequently combining their outputs \cite{li2024theory}.
 Several techniques have been proposed in the literature to combine the predictions of ensemble models.
 One common approach is the arithmetic averaging of the models' outputs, as discussed in \cite{wu2019machine} for recurrent neural networks (RNNs).
 An alternative approach is weighted averaging, where higher weights are assigned to models whose predictions were more accurate in past data \cite{wang2022coscl}.
 However, as these methods select a static weighting, they may be suboptimal in predictive control frameworks such as MPC \cite{wu2019optimizing}, where the weighting should ideally vary across the prediction window.
-To this end, more advanced methods dynamically optimize the combination weights with gating networks \cite{jordan1994hierarchical}, e.g., using generic artificial neural networks \cite{yeganeh2022ensemble} or Bayesian neural networks \cite{li2020continual}.
+To this end, more advanced methods dynamically optimise the combination weights with gating networks \cite{jordan1994hierarchical}, e.g., using generic artificial neural networks \cite{yeganeh2022ensemble} or Bayesian neural networks \cite{li2020continual}.
 These approaches rely on previously encountered data to estimate combination weights as functions of system states, inputs, and outputs.
-This is, however, impractical within an MPC framework, where future state and output measurements are not available along the prediction window, thus preventing proper optimization of the combination weights.
+This is, however, impractical within an MPC framework, where future state and output measurements are not available along the prediction window, thus preventing proper optimisation of the combination weights \cite{de2025ensemble}.